 Punch down dough.
 Spray a large surface with cooking spray and dump dough onto it.
 Roll out dough with a rolling pin into a large rectangular shape (about 1/4 inch thick).

 Brush entire surface lightly with melted butter or spray entire surface with cooking spray – keeping the dough and your workspace very hydrated with butter or oil will keep the rolls soft.

 Cut dough into rectangular shapes (or wide triangle shapes for a more crescent style roll: (about 12-18 total) .
 Roll each rectangle (like a sideways cinnamon roll) and place sideways on a greased cookie sheet.
 Cover and let rise until doubled.

 Bake at 350°F for 13-16 minutes.
 Rolls are done once slightly golden brown.

-Top with melted butter as soon as they come out of the oven.
+Brush with lots of melted salted butter as soon as they come out of the oven.